minioncoder/dashbeat/config/README.md

 * `domain` - Domain at which the publication is hosted e.g. freep.com.
 NOTE: no "http://" required, just domain name
 * `color` - HEX color that represents this market

+#### { Array } module.exports.dashboards
+An array of dashboards that are allowed for the given market.
+See ./index.dashboards for all possible dashboards

 #### { Object } moudle.exports.mixins
 PostCSS mixins that we be used in CSS preprocessing